 .1 CEU = 1 PDH (Professional Development Hour)

 The Professional Development Hour (PDH) is a term established by the National Council of Examiners for Engineering and Surveying (NCEES) “Continuing Professional Competency Guidelines” for Professional Engineers (PE).
 In these guidelines, NCEES defines the equivalency between CEUs and PDHs as: 0.1 CEU (1 hour of instruction) = 1 PDH.
-(Important note to Florida and New York Professional Engineers: APWA is an approved Florida Board of Professional Engineers provider of Continuing Education.
-The State of New York recognizes APWA as an approved training provider by virtue of APWA’s standing as an IACET Authorized Provider of CEUs.)
+(Important note to Florida and New York Professional Engineers: APWA is an approved Florida Board of Professional Engineers provider of continuing education.
+The State of New York recognizes APWA as an approved training provider because of APWA’s standing as an IACET Authorized Provider of CEUs.)

-To receive CEUs, the assigned room volunteer must validate CEU Request forms at the conclusion of each eligible session.
+To receive CEUs, the assigned room volunteer must validate CEU Request Forms at the conclusion of each eligible session.
 Only participants that have attended the entire session will receive validation; without validation, the form is invalid.
-Participants can submit them via mail after the conference.
-APWA Members do not need to pay for CEU registration; however, participants that are not APWA Members must pay a fee of $20 USD for the cost of CEU registration.
-Individuals will be notified via email when CEU Transcripts have been processed and are available for secure download via APWA’s web site.
+Participants can submit them by mail after the conference or scan and submit them to email@example.com via email.
+The cost of processing Snow Conference CEUs is included in the registration cost.
+Please allow 10-15 business days after submitting the completed CEU Form to APWA staff for processing.
+Individuals will be notified via email when CEU transcripts have been processed and are available for secure download on APWA’s website.